whitehole07/space-structure-fem/README.md

 2. **Beams**
 3. **Springs**

-After defining them, these elements are combined together to form a compund element, the **Structure**.
+After defining them, these elements are combined together to form a compound element, the **Structure**.

 ## Node definition